Things to do in Dorchester this October Half TermWednesday, September 21st, 2022

 Discover Dorchester Town Walks

 Dorchester may be one of the smallest county towns in England but it is packed with history, culture and activities.
 The best way to discover Dorchester is by following one or more of Dorchester’s four town trails.
-Pick up a leaflet from the Dorchester Tourist Information Centre or follow the pavement plaques around the town.
+Download the Discover Dorchester App or follow the pavement plaques around the town.
 All four trails start from the town pump.

 Hardy’s Cottage Historic House